 Ellon and the surrounding settlements were in regular contact with Scandinavia.
-Sweyn Forkbeard, who ruled an empire which included most of Denmark and Norway, sent an invading force.
+Sweyn Forkbeard, who ruled an empire which included most of Denmark and Norway, sent an army to show the locals who was boss.
 In 1012, the year before he added England to his possessions, a Scandinavian army landed at what is now Cruden Bay and was met by Malcolm II on the South side of the Water of Cruden.
 I won’t give away the ending, but the name Cruden possibly comes from “Croch Dain”, Gaelic for “slaughter of the Danes”.
 The kirk was established in the same year, and its dedication to Sweyn’s successor, Olaf II (St. Olaf), patron saint Of Norway and Denmark, shows the extent to which the Pictish and Scandinavian societies interacted before and after the battle.
 In fact, Buchan was temporarily under Norwegian rule by the middle of the 11th century.

 By 1077, Malcolm III (Máel Coluim), son of Duncan, ruled most of what is now Scotland.
 He had a Saxon wife and territories in England, as a result of which he paid homage to William in accordance with Norman tradition.
-On Malcolm’s death, his brother, Donald (probably Donalbhain) reigned for the next 20 years.
+On Malcolm’s death, his brother, probably Donalbhain, reigned for the next 20 years.
 Then, David I, raised in the Norman court of Henry I, became the first king of the whole of Scotland.
-These kings matter to Ellon because they oversaw the introduction of the Norman Feudal system, the slow replacement of Gaelic with early English, the transformation of Mormaers into Earls and the rise of the Comyns.
+It was a thousand years ago, but these kings matter to Ellon because they oversaw the introduction of the Norman Feudal system, the slow replacement of Gaelic with early English, the transformation of Mormaers into Earls and the rise of the Comyns.

 Enter The Comyns